TscCai/IEC61850Packet/README.md

 # IEC61850-Packet
-A library to generate and resolve packets adoptted in IEC 61850
+A library to generate and resolve packets adoptted in IEC 61850.
+This project is for education and research mainly.

 Dependency: Packet.Net, SharpCap